 How do I find out if my vehicle is set up for towing?

 If you already own the vehicle or looking to buy a used one it can be a little trickier.
 First, look at the back.
 If there isn’t a hitch already installed, most likely it does not have a towing or payload package and will be limited to the lowest trailer weight.

-The next place to look is on the sill plate.
-Open the driver’s door and look for the manufacture’s plate on the door frame.
+Next, you want to look at the sill plate.
+Just open the driver’s door and look for the manufacture’s sill plate on the door frame.
 It is usually silver and may list things like tire pressure, color codes, interior codes and the manufacture date.
-It will also list things like the front axle weight, rear axle weight and the gross vehicle weight.
+It also lists things like the front axle weight, rear axle weight and the gross vehicle weight.

-Sometimes the chart in the owner’s manual will be listed by gross vehicle weight others will list the combined gross vehicle weight.
-On my 2016 Ford F150 it lists the towing capacities by cab, engine rear axle and combined weight but the plate does not list the combined weight on the plate in door jam.
-It does list the axel code which is one piece of the equation that will tell me how much the truck will tow.
+Sometimes the chart in the owner’s manual will be listed by gross vehicle weight ratio (GVWR).
+Others will list the combined gross vehicle weight.
+On my 2016 Ford F150 it lists the towing capacities by cab, engine rear axle and combined weight.
+But the plate does not list the combined weight on the plate in door jam.
+It does list the axle code: the one piece of the equation that tells me what size camper my truck can pull.
 This may give you enough information to use the chart in the owner’s manual.

 On my 2004 Silverado there were build codes in the glove compartment.
 All I had to do was look up the suspension and tow package build codes online and I was able to verify my vehicles capacities.
-It would be best practice to verify what is included in each suspension package for your year and model vehicle, as these may vary from year to year or model to model.
+It would be best practice to verify what is included in each suspension package for your year and model vehicle.
+These numbers may vary from year to year or model to model.